David S. Sutherland

-Career

 Sutherland worked for 30 years for IPSCO Steel, the last five as president and CEO.
 In 2008, Sutherland became a main board director of U.S. Steel.
 In January 2014, he succeeded John P. Surma as chairman of U.S. Steel.

+He also served as chairman of the American Iron and Steel Institute and held board memberships at the Steel Manufacturers Association, the International Iron and Steel Institute, the Canadian Steel Producers Association, and the National Association of Manufacturers.

-Sutherland is a director of GATX and Imperial Oil.
+Sutherland is also a director at GATX and Imperial Oil.